 Measuring and analysing recruitment metrics and KPIs relevant to your organizational goals over some time will help you refine your efforts, reduce inefficiencies and ultimately attract and retain the right kind of talent that will add value to the organisation.
 Here are some examples of what you can learn from these recruitment metrics that will help you achieve your company goals.

 A recruitment funnel is a framework you follow throughout the stages of the recruitment process from start to finish.
 A typical recruitment funnel will contain the following steps or stages - Awareness, attraction, interest, application, interviewing and hiring.
-As we already know, attracting the right talent for your organisation can be a difficult task to accomplish, that is why its important to track your recruitment funnel.
+As we already know, attracting the right talent for your organisation can be a difficult task to accomplish, which is why it's important to track your recruitment funnel.
 Failure to do so will only result in your efforts being diluted and less efficient in the long run.

-By tracking your funnel, youll gain valuable insight into each stage of the hiring process and also gather key data on things like the length of each stage or the level of activity in these stages.
-The information youve gathered will be useful in enhancing your overall recruitment strategy.
+By tracking your funnel, you'll gain valuable insight into each stage of the hiring process and also gather key data on things like the length of each stage or the level of activity in these stages.
+The information you’ve gathered will be useful in enhancing your overall recruitment strategy.

-Now that weve explained what recruitment metrics and KPIs are and how they work.
-Its time to look at the top recruitment metrics and KPIs that you need for a more productive and profitable business.
+Now that we've explained what recruitment metrics and KPIs are and how they work.
+It's time to look at the top recruitment metrics and KPIs that you need for a more productive and profitable business.

 Offer of acceptance rate